 If you want to teach your child to read for free, you should find some of the links below helpful.

-If you would like to learn more about teaching your child to read using phonics, click on this link.
+Click on the following link if you would like to learn more about teaching your child to read using phonics.

 - Clarke, A. Spelfabet, Predictable or repetitive texts: https://www.spelfabet.com.au/2015/08/predictable-or-repetitive-texts/